Page 1 - Science Study Guide for the ACT

 Understanding Your Task

 The name of this section is somewhat of a misnomer.
 While each passage will directly relate to a science concept, doing well on this section requires very little scientific background knowledge.
 This section is much more like a reading comprehension test than a science test.
-To do well on this section, you will need to utilize primarily your close reading and analysis skills.
+To do well on this section, you must primarily utilize your close reading and analysis skills.

 The same general approach can be used for each of the passage types in this section.
 You will first articulate the main idea (What is this passage about?) before carefully making sense of any graphics provided (What are the axes titles?
 Do the figures display any trends?) and then moving on to the questions.
-It is extremely important that you carefully examine every piece of information included in the graphics provided; many errors can be attributed to misreading a question or piece of information.
+You must carefully examine every piece of information in the graphics provided; many errors are due to misreading a question or piece of information.

 The Challenge